NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/README.md

 2. Abstraction

 # Time Management Skills
-Throughout this project I have learned many things about time management skills and estimation skills.
-One of the main things I have learned is that if anything it is best to overestimate how long you think an assignment will take you that way you can plan ahead and have the proper amount of time dedicated to it.
-I have also learned that it is good to not sit down and do all your coding in one sitting.
+Throughout this first project we have learned many things about time management skills and estimation skills.
+One of the main things we have learned is that if anything it is best to overestimate how long you think an assignment will take you that way you can plan ahead and have the proper amount of time dedicated to it.
+We have also learned that it is good to not sit down and do all your coding in one sitting.
 This leads to you missing edge cases or possibly forgetting to do certain things in your work.
-I think I have been getting slowly better with my time estimation skills and will continue to get better as the semester continues.
+WE think we have been getting slowly better with our time estimation skills and will continue to get better as the semester continues.

 # Time Management Skills  / Time Tracking - A8
 Throughout this assignment we learned more about time tracking and how to accurately estimate our time and improve our time management skills.
 We both felt that working with a partner added more pressure to being focused because both of grades are on the line.
 This led to us working on the assignment more diligently.
-We also felt like we were able to accurately predict how long the assignment take us, which was about 13 hours.
+We also felt like we were able to accurately predict how long the assignment take us, which was about 12 hours.
 We hope to take these skills into our next assignments.

 # Time Expenditures:

-    2. Assignment 8: Formula Class                  Predicted Hours:  12       Actual Hours:   8.5
+    2. Assignment 8: Chatting Network/Logging                Predicted Hours:  12       Actual Hours:   9.5
                                                              Joel Rodriguez:
                                                                                 Hours Spent -
                                                                                    Effectively:     3
-                                                                                   Debugging:       3
+                                                                                   Debugging:       1
-                                                                                   Learning Tools:  2.5
+                                                                                   Learning Tools:  5
                                                              Nandhini Ramanathan:
                                                                                 Hours Spent -
                                                                                    Effectively:     3
-                                                                                   Debugging:       3
+                                                                                   Debugging:       1
-                                                                                   Learning Tools:  2.5
+                                                                                   Learning Tools:  5